Superzoidberg/hello-world/README.md

 # hello-world

-No world, you put YOUR ahnds up!
+No world, you put YOUR hands up!